szilamer007/RangemanSync/README.md

 ## Installation
 Just use the latest APK file on the releases page.
-The complete install process and steps are in this Youtube video :
+The complete install process and the steps are in this Youtube video :

 [Installation video](https://youtu.be/E3N8D17JhdE)